 The fallouts of the pandemic have been widely discussed ever since it hit our fast functioning and every evolving world.
-Rather at the very start of the pandemic, we started counting what was at stake – the business models, the travel, the plans to collaborate, the onsite jobs and the list went on.
-However, as the pandemic became an extended reality, we realized that to all this dark cloud of loss and challenges, there were some silver linings as well.
-One of these silver linings that fascinates me the most is – a newfound love for feeling connected.
+At the very start, we started counting what was at stake – the business models, the travel, the plans to collaborate, the onsite jobs and the list went on.
+However, as it became an extended reality, we realized that for all these dark clouds of loss and challenges, there were some silver linings as well.
+One that fascinates me the most is a newfound love for feeling connected.

-As the pandemic confined people to their homes and made family gathering or office get-togethers a distant reality, this desire to be social further grew and this was an opportunity for the app giants and technology companies to connect more with their customers – more than ever before.
+As the pandemic confined people to their homes and made family gatherings or office get-togethers a distant reality, this desire to be social again grew and this was an opportunity for the app giants and technology companies to connect more than ever before with their customers.

-For instance, shares of Zoom, an app that not many of us were using, soars to unimaginable heights on financial exchange.
+For instance, shares of Zoom, an app that not many of us were using, soared to unimaginable heights on the financial exchange.
 Other innovative firms that addressed the challenges of the pandemic during this time also saw huge growth.

 Yasir Nahim is Account Manager at Cicero & Bernay Public Relations, an independent PR agency headquartered in Dubai offering new-age public relations consultancy to the UAE and across the MENA region. | www.cbpr.me